FosterCommerce/shipstation-connect/README.md

 After installing with composer, go to the Craft control panel plugin settings page to install and configure the settings for the plugin.

-## Configuration
+## Custom Store Configuration

+Configure your connection in ShipStation following these instructions: [ShipStation "Custom Store" integration](https://help.shipstation.com/hc/en-us/articles/205928478-ShipStation-Custom-Store-Development-Guide#3a).

+### Connect Your Craft Store to ShipStation

+The "URL to Custom XML Page" is shown in the ShipStation Connect settings view in Craft.

+### Username/Password

+ShipStation allows you to set a custom username and password combination for a connected store.
+This combination should match the values stored in the ShipStation Connnect settings view in your Craft control panel.

+**Note:** These values are *not* your ShipStation credentials, nor your Craft user credentials.

 ### Order Statuses

 Ensure your shipping statuses in Craft Commerce and ShipStation match.
 You edit each platform to use custom statuses and ShipStation can match multiple Craft statuses to a single ShipStation status, when needed.

-### Connect Your Craft Store to ShipStation

-Configure your connection in ShipStation following these instructions: [ShipStation "Custom Store" integration](https://help.shipstation.com/hc/en-us/articles/205928478-ShipStation-Custom-Store-Development-Guide#3a).

-The "URL to Custom XML Page" is shown in the ShipStation Connect settings view in Craft.

 ## Template Examples